ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 If the user is attempting to do the second case, cursor_name will be set and the appropriate verification happens here.

-Note:  Recursively calling fetch cursor is not really doable in general because at the point in the call we might not yet know that the method does in fact return a select.
-You could make it work if you put the select before the recursive call.
+>NOTE:  Recursively calling fetch cursor is not really doable in general
+>because at the point in the call we might not yet know that the method
+>does in fact return a select.
+You could make it work if you put the select
+>before the recursive call.

 Semantic rules:
  * for all cases each argument must be error-free (no internal type conflicts)